-Deck Collapse: Keep Your Vinyl Deck Safe
+Deck Collapse: Tips to Keep Your Vinyl Deck Safe

 There have been several, high-profile deck collapses in the news recently, and with that comes the concern that your own vinyl deck might be at risk.
-Tuff Industries will help you ensure that your vinyl deck (any anyone who uses it) is safe for the long term.
+Tuff Industries will help you ensure that your vinyl deck (and anyone who uses it) is safe for the long term.

 June-August = Deck Collapse Season